Property Frauds: Could your home be stolen?

 The Land Registry know of a landlord who happened to be driving past one of his properties and saw a for sale sign outside.
 As he hadn’t put his property up for sale, he was understandably alarmed!
 He contacted the estate agent and found out that the tenant had pretended to be the owner and put the property on the market.

 Although the likelihood of property fraud happening to you is fairly low, the impact can be huge – imagine finding out that someone else has sold your home and you knew nothing about it!

-Some property owners are more vulnerable to fraud than others.
-There’s more risk when a property is:
+Some owners are more vulnerable to property fraud than others.
+There’s more risk when it is:

 empty – such as if the owner is abroad or in a care home.

-rented out – for example where the owner lives elsewhere, the tenant might try to mortgage or sell the property without the owner’s knowledge.
+rented out – for example where the owner lives elsewhere, the tenant might try to mortgage or sell the house without the owner’s knowledge.

 mortgage free – there are currently millions of properties without a mortgage in England & Wales.

 where there are family disputes – for example when a couple divorce or separate.